assemzh/PANicDEMIC/README.md

 If you want to run our classifier, you'll need to get datas from [Kag](https://www.kaggle.com/smid80/coronavirus-covid19-tweets-early-april)[gle](https://www.kaggle.com/smid80/coronavirus-covid19-tweets-late-april).
-The main code you should use is the pipeline.py, but you might need to adjust classifier.py and extractor.py
+The main code you should use is the pipeline.py, but you might need to adjust classifier.py and extractor.py Datafile should be in the same level with the directory (or you can change the path to your file)

 # PANicDEMIC
 Detecting Emotions on COVID-19 Over Time Using NLP